 ii.
-The southern boundary of secluded private open space must be set back from any wall on the adjoining land to the north at least (2 + 0.9h) metres, where 'h' is the height of the wall.
-Where there is no wall constructed on the adjoining land, 'h' is 6.9 metres, and the setback is taken from 3 metres north of the shared boundary.
+The southern boundary of secluded private open space must be set back from any wall on the 2.3 Built Form Variety adjoining land to the north at least (2 + 0.9h) metres, Identical or similar façades are not permitted within where 'h' is the height of the wall.
+Where there is 3 lots of each other along both sides of the street. no wall constructed on the adjoining land, 'h' is 6.9 The determination of this issue will be at the sole metres, and the setback is taken from 3 metres north discretion of the DRP. of the shared boundary.